 · Eparchial audit report for 2013 is available for all parishioners for review in the parish hall.
 Please do not remove from the parish hall.

 5th Sunday after Pentecost.

 For Confession, please come half an hour earlier to scheduled services, or schedule an appointment.

-Fridays in general are days of penance and abstinence from meat foods.
-Let us remember one another as we offer prayers and sacrifices to God.
+Fridays in general are days of fasting and penance, we observe abstinence from meat foods.
+Let us remember one another as we offer our prayers and sacrifices to the Lord.